What is Banyabutumbi Cultural Heritage Organization (BACHO)

 - We are working with fishermen, including the recent set-up of a floatable fish farm on Lake Edward.

 - We are providing the orphans and vulnerable children with monthly supplies of nutritional supplies and other basic needs.

-- We have formed a BACHO Youth Football Club, where we provided all youth with a uniform.
+- We have formed a BACHO Youth Football Club, where we provided all youth with a uniform and shoes.
 Football provides a forum to teach the youth leadership skills, and also reduces the time they would venture into nature and be at risk of endangering their lives or that of wildlife.

 - Creating awareness on HIV/AIDS including in the fishing communities around Lake Edward.

 - Creating environmental conservation awareness in the communities of Western Uganda.